azogue/hass_config/custom_components/sensor/README.md

           friendly_name: Hall illuminance evolution
 ```

-* For automating an alert when main power goes over a custom limit and when it downs to a save level again:
-  This is done with 2 input_slider's (for customizing the upper & lower limit of main power) and 2 input_booleans, one for toggle on/off this control, and the other for saving the `enerpi alarm state`.
-You can define your desired *hysteresis* setting the minimum delay for activate or deactivate the alarm state.
+* For automating an alert when main power goes over a custom limit and when it downs to a safe level again.
+This is done with 2 `input_slider`'s (for dynamic customization of the upper & lower limit for the main power variable to control) and 2 `input_booleans`, one for toggle on/off this control, and the other for saving the `enerpi alarm state`.
+You can define your desired *hysteresis* setting the minimum delay for activating or deactivating the alarm state.
 ```
         input_boolean:
           - switch_control_enerpi_max_power: